josmar-crwdstffng/angular/aio/content/guide/router.md

 ## `LocationStrategy` and browser URL styles

-When the router navigates to a new component view, it updates the browser's location and history with a URL for that view.
+When the router navigates to a new component view, it updates the location and history of the browser with a URL for that view.

-Modern HTML5 browsers support [history.pushState](https://developer.mozilla.org/docs/Web/API/History_API/Working_with_the_History_API#adding_and_modifying_history_entries title="HTML5 browser history push-state"), a technique that changes a browser's location and history without triggering a server page request.
+Modern HTML5 browsers support [history.pushState](https://developer.mozilla.org/docs/Web/API/History_API/Working_with_the_History_API#adding_and_modifying_history_entries title="HTML5 browser history push-state"), a technique that changes the location and history of a browser without triggering a server page request.
 The router can compose a "natural" URL that is indistinguishable from one that would otherwise require a page load.

-Here's the Crisis Center URL in this "HTML5 pushState" style:
+Here is the Crisis Center URL in this "HTML5 pushState" style:

 <code-example format="none" language="http">